 Dr. Aloria Genest, who practices in Scotts Valley, CA, is a medical specialist in neurosurgery.
-Dr. Genest studied medicine at St. Louis University School of Medicine.
+Dr. Genest is a graduate of St. Louis University School of Medicine.
 In addition to English, Dr. Genest (or staff) speaks Spanish, German, and French.

 Dr. Ciara Harraher's area of specialization is neurosurgery.
-Her areas of expertise include brain aneurysm, acoustic neuroma, and carotid artery disease.
+Clinical interests for Dr. Harraher include brain aneurysm, acoustic neuroma, and carotid artery disease.
 She is in-network for Medicare insurance.
 She attended medical school at McMaster University Faculty of Health Sciences and King's College London School of Medicine.
 Her medical residency was performed at a hospital affiliated with Dalhousie University.

 Clinical interests: Acquired Brain Injury, Acoustic Neuroma, Ankylosing Spondylitis, Arteriovenous Malformation, Ataxia ...
 (Read more)

-Dr. Ken Sato is a neurosurgeon in Santa Cruz, CA. He attended Indiana University School of Medicine and subsequently trained at a hospital affiliated with Indiana University for residency.
+Dr. Ken Sato is a neurosurgery specialist in Santa Cruz, CA. He attended Indiana University School of Medicine and subsequently trained at a hospital affiliated with Indiana University for residency.